scidsg/hushline/docs/README.md

 1. To find your Pi's IP address after booting up, go to your router's admin settings and look for your connected devices.
 Your device should be named "raspberrypi."
 2. Take note of its IP address.
 Its format might look like "192.168.0.4."
 3. (_Optional, but recommended_) Next, look for "Address Reservations" in your router settings.
 It may also be called "Static IP Addresses."
 Sometimes, when your router or device reboots, your Pi will get assigned a different IP address.
 We want to assign it an IP so you can have a predictable address in case you need to log back into your Pi.
 Assign it the IP address it currently has and give it a descriptive name.
-   - For Netgear routers, try the Advanced tab > Setup > LAN Setup > Address Reservations > Add.
+   - For **Netgear routers**, try the Advanced tab > Setup > LAN Setup > Address Reservations > Add.
-   - For TP-Link routers, try Advanced > DHCP Server > Address Reservation > Add.
+   - For **TP-Link routers**, try Advanced > DHCP Server > Address Reservation > Add.
+   - All routers are different, so make sure to look at the manufacturer's instructions if you can't find the settings.

 #### Raspberry Pi
-1. Now that you've found your IP address, open a Terminal on your computer, and log in to your Pi using SSH:
+1. Now that you've found your IP address, open a Terminal on your computer and log in to your Pi using SSH:
 ```
 ssh pi@<IP>
 ```